 Enriching Family & Community Well-being

 Carole Urias also worked on a Community Volunteer activity that helped a local Winnipeg community partner, Madeline’s Closet.
 They receive “unsellable” clothing donations from various stores to provide to needy families.
-Sewing and washing machines were humming as volunteers helped sort, clean, repair, and organize clothing back in September during Carole’s volunteer activity.
+Sewing and washing machines were humming as volunteers helped sort, clean, repair, and organise clothing back in September during Carole’s volunteer activity.

 Toni Temperton of Doncaster, South Yorkshire, has also made great use of the Foresters grants to assist struggling families.
-Toni volunteers at Changing Lives – an organization that supports people from 51 ethnic groups – spanning all walks of life including refugees, those escaping domestic violence, those who are going through addiction and sex workers by caring for their children free of charge while the parents take courses in the building.
+Toni volunteers at Changing Lives – an organisation that supports people from 51 ethnic groups – spanning all walks of life including refugees, those escaping domestic violence, those who are going through addiction and sex workers by caring for their children free of charge while the parents take courses in the building.
 With her Foresters Care grant, Toni purchased new toys and games like playdough, magna doodles and art supplies.
-Feeling inspired to go above and beyond after her donation, she also organized a family fun activity at the York Chocolate Story.
+Feeling inspired to go above and beyond after her donation, she also organised a family fun activity at the York Chocolate Story.
 Through the power of helping, Toni became a more active Foresters member and is motivated and determined to make her community a better place.